ziglang/zig-bootstrap/README.md

 If you try an "OK" one and it does not work, please check if there is an existing issue, and if not, file an issue.

+Note: Generally, for Linux targets, we prefer the musl libc builds over the glibc builds here, because musl builds end up producing a static binary, which is more portable across Linux distributions.

 | triple                     | support status |
 |----------------------------|----------------|
 | `aarch64_be-linux-gnu`     | not tested     |